 Doron Kempel

 Virtualization

 " In the past, IT infrastructure has required one of everything.
-Different products from different vendors served different purposes, leaving companies with up to 12 boxes in their stack, all with distinct functions.
+Different products from different vendors served different purposes, leaving companies with up to functions.
 SimpliVity trumps disorder and offers companies a streamlined solution in one product: the OmniCube.